near/cargo-near/README.md

 Generates NEAR smart contract's [ABI](https://github.com/near/abi) (while in the directory containing contract's Cargo.toml).

+Once contract is deployed, this will allow you to call a view function `__contract_abi` to retrieve a [ZST](https://facebook.github.io/zstd/)-compressed ABI.

+---

 ```console
 cargo near create-dev-account
 ```

 Guides you through creation of a new NEAR account on [testnet](https://explorer.testnet.near.org).

+---

 ```console
 cargo near deploy